It’s the moment we all dream about.

 But just because you have money, doesn’t mean you can be careless.
 It’s important to carefully interview every member of the team you're putting together before hiring them, to ensure they’ll act in your best interests and meet your needs.

 Depending on your win, if it’s invested properly with the right tax structure and the right protections, it could set you up for financial freedom.
-It can give you the ability to make working optional.
+It can give you the ability to make working optional and create wealth.

 So it’s important to sit down and carefully plan where you want your money to take you.
 It should be a plan that’s based on your objectives, and what’s important to you in life.
 Most importantly, it shouldn’t keep you up at night.